learn-co-curriculum/python-p4-flask-sqlalchemy-pt2/README.md

 Let's go over the differences:

-1. We need to initialize the application with our SQLAlchemy instance.
-This is necessary because `db` is generated with each new run of the application- it lives in `models.py`, so we need to initialize the application to connect the two.
-There are strategies to get around this, but this is the approach recommended by Pallets Projects.
-2. We need to create an application context with `app.app_context()` before we begin.
+1. .
+We need to create an application context with `app.app_context()` before we begin.
 This will not necessarily be used, but it ensures that applications fail quickly if they are not configured with this important context.
-3. Deletion of all records is handled through models with `Model.query.delete()` rather than `session.query(Model).delete()`.
+2. Deletion of all records is handled through models with `Model.query.delete()` rather than `session.query(Model).delete()`.
+This syntax is carried through other SQLAlchemy statements and queries as well.
+Because the session is managed through the Flask application, there is no need to call it explicitly when we run these statements and queries.

 These are the only differences you will typically see between Flask-SQLAlchemy scripts and vanilla SQLAlchemy scripts.
 Keep an eye out for minor errors that